 Enrollment for course audit and course challenge is done by the department offering the course.

 There is a 100% tuition refund for courses dropped on or before the 7th calendar day from the first day of class.

 Regular Term – 8th calendar day to 14th calendar day

 From the 8th calendar day to the 14th calendar day after classes begin, courses may be dropped by the student via goSFU at go.sfu.ca.
 However, if a student drops all term courses, the withdrawal will be noted on the academic record.
 During the first 14 calendar days of when the first day of classes begin, he/she may change enrollment in course challenge from one course to another, or to regular enrollment in the course.
 Permission of the department is required.

-There is a 75% refund for courses dropped between the 8th calendar day to the 14th calendar day of when first day of classes begin.
+There is a 75% refund for courses dropped between the 8th and the 14th calendar day from the first day of classes.

 Courses may be added with the permission of the department.

 Regular Term – 15th calendar day to 21st calendar day